gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

 .. admonition:: Tasks

     #.
-Write code to turn on the pixels in row 3, starting at row 0.
+Write code to turn on the pixels in column 3.
     #.
-Write code to turn on the pixels in column 2, starting at column 0.
+Write code to turn on the pixels in row 2.

     .. dropdown::
             :icon: codescan